CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/Access-Control-Lists/Firewall-Rules.md

 ## DoS Rules

 DoS rules protect the switch control plane and CPU from DOS attacks.
 Cumulus Linux provides the following firewall DoS rules to:
-- Allow internal loopback traffic only.
+- Allow only internal traffic to the loopback interfaces.
 - Accept already established connections and outbound traffic.
 - Set the `- allow` option to color the packets from a specific interface.
 Used when different policies need to be applied for different `eth` interfaces.
 - Drop packets if the first TCP segment is not SYN.